DinhTus49/DinhTus49.github.io/index.md

 # The Pollenbee Dataset
 _"Improving pollen-bearing honey bee detection from videos captured at hive entrance by combining deep learning and handling imbalance techniques"_

 The Pollenbee Dataset is built for the purpose of serving the problem of detecting pollen bees.
-The dataset contains more than **2000 images**, which include 2 classes of objects: pollen-bearing bees and non-pollen-bearing bees with numbers of 1758 and 59068 respectively.
+The dataset contains more than **2000 images**consisting of **1,758 pollen bearing** and **59,068 non-pollen bearing bees**.

 The dataset was collected at the bee farm of the Vietnam Agricultural Academy by a data acquisition system consisting of an Nvidia jetson nano development kit and an IMX477 HQ camera with a 6mm CS-Mount lens, all devices are placed in a housing surveillance weatherproof outdoor camera box.
 We adjust the camera along with the downward-facing view.
 We attach the housing surveillance weatherproof outdoor camera box within only one stage of the hive body.
 Our data acquisition system: